WCramRTC/Prog_2_Final_Requirements/README.md

 ### - **Add Task ( Button Click Event )**
 - When clicked, creates a new Item instance and assigns it to the currently selected category
 - Validation: Requires name and description.
-If either are **Empty**, display a messagebox saying "Please enter name and description".
+If either are **Empty**, display a MessageBox saying "Please enter name and description".
-- Refresh the listview. `listViewName.Items.Refresh();`
+- Refresh the ListView. `listViewName.Items.Refresh();`

 ![Add Task Example](Images/Add_Task.gif)